 Most works created in the United States today will be protected until 70 years after the death of their last surviving author.
 Other rules apply for certain works.
 For instance, if a work was created by the employee of a corporation acting within the scope of her employment, the copyright will last either 95 years after publication or 120 years after creation of the work, whichever results in a shorter term.

 Before March 1, 1989, duration for published works was tied to compliance with formalities.
 Thus, publication date, publication status, registration, notice, and renewal all impact copyright duration.
 In addition, because of international treaty obligations, the nationality of the author(s) and the location of publication(s) can also impact duration.
-We recommend using Cornell's chart, Copyright Term and the Public Domain in the United States, and Berkeley's handbook, Is it in the Public Domain?, to determine whether a particular work is in the public domain in the United States.
+We recommend using Cornell's chart, Copyright Term and the Public Domain in the United States, and Berkeley's PDF handbook, Is it in the Public Domain?, to determine whether a particular work is in the public domain in the United States.

 All works published in the United States before 1923 are in the public domain in the United States.